Maine news you need to know for Monday

 Good morning.
-Temperatures will be in the high 70s throughout the state today, with scattered thunderstorms in the afternoon.
+Temperatures will be in the mid 70s and partly sunny throughout the state.

 Here’s what’s happening in Maine today.